AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-based-guides-assistant.md

-1. Select the links to the articles present at the end and view detailed information related to your question.
+1. Select the links to the articles at the end and view detailed information about your question.

 1. Select **Clear Conversation** ![clear conversation](images/clear-conversation-icon.svg) to remove the conversation history from the panel.
 You can then start a fresh conversation and find the relevant content.